This tutorial covers the Scrapy library in Python.

 One final note about Web scraping.
 Certain websites will not appreciate the presence of bots and have counter measures set up such as captcha (There are ways to get around this though).
 This is just a reminder for you to be careful about where you run your Scrapy bots.

 For instance, a place like Wikipedia is a good place to practice.
-The reason is that the data on Wikipedia is freely available, so there won’t be any issues regarding data being scraped.
+The reason is that the data on Wikipedia is freely available, so there won’t be any issues regarding data being scraped (as long as you scrape within limits).
 There are also sites designed specifically for Scrapers like us to be practicing on such QuotestoScrape and BookstoScrape.

 Web Scraping is typically done on sites with publicly available data, such as weather forecasting, sports etc. As a general rule, if you’re web scraper is harmless and you’re not potentially harming another person’s business, you should be safe.